 During ethical trade audits and as part of our broader Responsibility programme, we conduct interviews with relevant stakeholder groups to better understand their needs and perceptions, while gathering insights into the direct and indirect impacts of our business and developing focused mitigation plans where required.
 For example, we provide grievance mechanisms for our global employees, as well as confidential hotlines run by non-governmental organisations (NGOS) for workers in our supply chain.
-Currently, more than 16,000 workers across 34 factories are provided with improved access to remedy and confidential support, including advice and information on workers’ rights and wellbeing.
-The hotline is available in all the appropriate languages in the 31 factories.
+In FY 2021/22, more than 19,000workers across 36 factories were provided with improved access to remedy and confidential support, including advice and information on workers’ rights and wellbeing.
+The hotline is available in all the appropriate languages in the 34 factories.
 The effectiveness of these hotlines is regularly reviewed.
-During FY 2020/21, Burberry-sponsored hotlines received 529 calls and their resolutions have been monitored closely by our Responsibility team..
+During FY 2021/22, Burberry-sponsored hotlines received 435 calls and their resolutions have been monitored closely by our Responsibility team.
 In cases where remedy is required, we ensure we work with local expert organisations to provide resolution.
-Over the last year, we have collaborated with Issara Institute to provide remedy to workers who experienced recruitment fees as part of a complex recruitment journey.

 Burberry prohibits retaliation against anyone who raises a complaint.
 This includes stakeholders who raise human rights related concerns.
 We require our supply chain partners to follow the same approach.

 Responsibility for the Human Rights Policy lies with Burberry’s Chief Executive Officer, while day-to-day operational responsibility lies with our Chief People Officer and global HR team, who ensure that the policy is upheld in our direct operations.
-The Vice President of Corporate Responsibility reports to the Chief Executive Officer and is responsible for overseeing human rights in our supply chain.
+The Chief Supply Chain Officer and Vice President of Corporate Responsibility are responsible for overseeing human rights in our supply chain.
 Each individual in our sourcing team has personal objectives related to ethical trading, which has been a key driver in embedding responsibility into our way of working.

 Human rights risks are reported via the Burberry Ethics Committee, chaired by the General Counsel, and attended by the Company Secretary, Senior Vice President of Risk Management and Audit, Vice President of Corporate Responsibility and Director of Asset and Profit Protection.
 The Ethics Committee reports to the Risk Committee, which reports to the Audit Committee at Board level.